Tinkerforge/doc/en/source/Hardware/Bricklets/Energy_Monitor.rst

 On the Bricklet side you have to connect the clamp to the *AC Current* input.

-Put the voltage transformer into a socket that is as near to the load that you want to monitor as possible.
+Put the AC/AC voltage transformer into a socket that is as near to the load that you want to monitor as possible.

 .. image:: /Images/Bricklets/bricklet_energy_monitor_tutorial_3_600.jpg
    :scale: 100 %
-   :alt: Energy Monitor Bricklet example
+   :alt: Energy Monitor Bricklet heate example, photo 2
    :align: center
    :target: ../../_images/Bricklets/bricklet_energy_monitor_tutorial_3_1200.jpg